CharleyPONS/E-commerce/backend-v1/README.md

 > Build in TSED bringing typeorm plugin for interaction with PostgreSQL
 > Using stripes with custom payments flow validate in server side
 > Using stripes CLI and webhook
+> If you wanna test webhook two choice
+- open up your local environment to the public internet in order for Stripe to communicate to it.
+- do it with stripe CLI (faster)
 > Using JWT token for authentication and bcrypt for password security
 > Using nodemailer and express-handlebars
 > Using Oauth 2 connection for SSO with facebook